mixer/developer-docs/pages/01.guides/01.mixplay/04.CustomControls/03.GettingStartedWithPreact/doc.md

 }
 ```

 Any other properties you pass in will be give to the translator to interpolate.
-Going back to that plural example, heres how you could create a score counter:
+Going back to that plural example, here's how you could create a score counter:

 ```jsx
 import { Component, h } from 'preact';